mesut-by/AnimeFace-WGAN-GP/README.md

 ---

-# Anime Character Face Generation with WGAN-GP(In Progress)
+# Anime Character Face Generation with WGAN-GP

 This project aims to generate anime character faces using the **Wasserstein Gradient Penalty (WGAN-GP)** model.
 The dataset used in this project is the [Anime Face Dataset](https://www.kaggle.com/datasets/splcher/animefacedataset), which contains thousands of anime faces.
 This project involves building, training, and evaluating the model using **PyTorch** and has been tested on **Colab**.